prat555/NueroRisk/README.md

 # Drug Consumption Risk Prediction Platform

-A web-based platform that predicts an individual's risk of consuming substances (Cannabis, Alcohol, Nicotine, Ecstasy, and Mushrooms) based on psychological and demographic profiles.
-Built with **Python**, **Streamlit**, and **PostgreSQL**, it leverages machine learning to provide real-time risk assessments for early intervention in addiction prevention.
+A **web-based AI platform** that predicts an individual’s risk of consuming **Cannabis, Alcohol, Nicotine, Ecstasy, and Mushrooms** using psychological and demographic profiling.
+Built with **Python, Streamlit, and PostgreSQL**, the system employs **machine learning (Random Forest, XGBoost, Logistic Regression)** to deliver real-time risk assessments with **75-85% accuracy**.
+Designed for **early intervention**, it helps users and healthcare professionals identify potential substance use risks through **personalized analytics, interactive dashboards, and longitudinal tracking**—bridging the gap between psychological research and actionable prevention strategies.

 ## ✨ Features